-The CRMs of todays market can do just about anything, from saving the contact information on a sales lead, to actually calling that lead from your computer via a VOIP softphone.
-But to give you a basic idea on what a simple system can do for your small business would be the following items:
+The CRMs of today’s market can do just about anything, from saving the contact information on a sales lead, to actually calling that lead from your computer via a VOIP softphone.
+But to give you a basic idea of what a simple system can do for your small business would be the following items:

 · Log & track all contact information on a lead; name, phone#, fax#, email address, address, etc.

-· Logging of all the dates and times you might have spoke or emailed that lead
+· Logging of all the dates and times you might have spoken or emailed that lead

 Reminder: it can set appointments and follow up calls to your leads

 · Monitor your sales team work process & sales history